Workers' Comp

 Accident Investigation and Evidence Preservation

 The sooner we begin, the more evidence we can preserve.
 We collect police reports, analyze traffic camera footage from Columbia intersections, engage accident reconstruction specialists to determine fault and impact severity, and gather witness statements before memories fade.
-We also document all medical records and preserve photographs of vehicle damage and road conditions.
-Under Missouri's comparative fault statutes, proving the other driver's negligence — and protecting your own percentage of fault — requires a thorough factual record.
+Under Missouri's comparative fault statutes, proving the other driver's negligence requires a thorough factual record.
+Distracted driving is a frequent cause of T-bone crashes, and digital evidence must be recovered quickly before it's gone.

 3